 We are trying to ensure that anyone in difficulty has access to a solicitor for help and advice to reassure them that there are still things we can do to keep them safe and confident through these difficult times.

-Our solicitors are taking phone calls at home.
+Many of our solicitors are now back in the office, but are also taking phone calls when working at home.
 Please do feel free to contact them via calling 0800 652 3371 or emailing firstname.lastname@example.org.

 The Courts are working to ensure scheduled hearings can be achieved remotely and adjourning those that cannot.
 Most urgent hearings will be going ahead remotely and your solicitor will keep you informed of any updates if you are soon due in court.